-A limited number of studies have shown some evidence of statistical association of cell phone use and brain tumor risks, but most studies have found no association.
+A few studies have shown some evidence of statistical association of cell phone use and brain tumor risks in humans, but most studies have found no association.
 Reasons for these discrepancies include the following:

-- Inaccurate reporting, which may happen when people say that something has happened more or less often than it actually did.
-People may not remember how much they used cell phones in a given time period.
+- Inaccurate reporting, which can happen when people say that something has happened more often or less often than it actually did.
+For example, people may not remember how much they used cell phones in a given time period.

 - Morbidity and mortality among study participants who have brain cancer.
-Gliomas are particularly difficult to study, for example, because of their high death rate and the short survival of people who develop these tumors.
+Gliomas are particularly difficult to study because of their high death rate and the short survival of people who develop these tumors.
 Patients who survive initial treatment are often impaired, which may affect their responses to questions.
-Furthermore, for people who have died, next-of-kin are often less familiar with the cell phone use patterns of their deceased family member and may not accurately describe their patterns of use to an interviewer.

-The International Agency for Research on Cancer (IARC), a component of the World Health Organization, has recently classified radiofrequency fields as “possibly carcinogenic to humans,” based on limited evidence from human studies, limited evidence from studies of radiofrequency energy and cancer in rodents, and weak mechanistic evidence (from studies of genotoxicity, effects on immune system function, gene and protein expression, cell signaling, oxidative stress, and apoptosis, along with studies of the possible effects of radiofrequency energy on the blood-brain barrier).
+In 2011, the International Agency for Research on Cancer (IARC), a component of the World Health Organization, appointed an expert working group to review all available evidence on the use of cell phones.
+The working group classified cell phone use as “possibly carcinogenic to humans,” based on limited evidence from human studies, limited evidence from studies of radiofrequency radiation and cancer in rodents, and inconsistent evidence from mechanistic studies (11).

 The National Institute of Environmental Health Sciences (NIEHS) states that the weight of the current scientific evidence has not conclusively linked cell phone use with any adverse health problems, but more research is needed.